amospalla/ansible-update-alternatives/README.md

 On Debian family OS it uses update-alternatives.

 On RedHat family OS it exports the environment variable {{ item.name|upper() }} on file /etc/profile.d/{{ name }}.sh.
-On the example below it would create the file /etc/profile.d/editor.sh with the contents "export EDITOR=/bin/vi"
+On the example below it would create the file /etc/profile.d/editor.sh with the contents "export EDITOR=/bin/vi" (if it is true that the file /bin/vi existed).

 ## Variables